 Mr. Thomas has been teaching at John Muir since 2004.
 Prior to that, he taught in Oakland for two years, before signing up as a substitute for a variety of school districts.
 He got his undergraduate degree at Humboldt State University, where he majored in art, and received his teaching credential from Hayward State University.
 Mr. Thomas grew up in Los Angeles and Panama, and he enjoys salsa dancing, glass blowing, ceramics and a unique art form called the “mola” that comes from Panama’s Cuna Indians.

 Born and raised in the Bay Area, Ms. Debbie learned early to value an education that takes place within a diverse community.
 She strives to teach in a way that supports students to think about how they think, while emphasizing the importance of laughing, singing, and sharing of themselves.
 Ms. Debbie has been working at John Muir School since 2006.
 She was the Inclusion Support Teacher for two years before becoming a 1st grade teacher.
+She often moves from teaching kindergarten to 1st Grade.
+This year, she is teaching kindergarten.
 She has a degree in exercise science from U.C.
 Davis, a multiple subject teaching credential and an education specialist credential from CSU East Bay.
-She is in the process of completing a master's degree in special education.
-When not working, Debbie likes to hike, mentor teenagers, backpack, read, and visit friends and family in Colorado, New York, and Georgia.
+When not working, Debbie reads everything she can find, hikes, mentors teenagers, backpacks, and visits friends and family in Colorado, New York, and Georgia.

 Grade 1 -- Carrie Johnston, Room 7, firstname.lastname@example.org

-Grade 1 -- Alexandra Phillips, Room 6, AlexandraPhillips@berkeley.net
+Grade 1 -- Yorda Weldeghiorgis, Room 2, email@example.com

 Grade 2 -- Caroline Brooks, Room 3, firstname.lastname@example.org